Dante Alighieri - Divine Comedy - Dante Poggiali

 1. This 14th century codex is the oldest surviving specimen of the famous work by Dante Alighieri (ca. 1265–1321)

-2. The 37 miniatures originate from the work of various masters of the Italian Renaissance
+2. The 37 miniatures originate from various masters of the Italian Trecento, for example from the circle of Pacino di Bonaguida

 3. The miniatures and accompanying commentaries by inter alia Jacopo di Dante and Guido da Pisa make the codex a unique cultural treasure